int0thewind/juceProject/README.md

-# Tutorial: Build a multi-polyphonic synthesiser
+# Tutorial: Introduction to DSP

-A follow up of the JUCE official tutorial: [Build a multi-polyphonic synthesiser](https://docs.juce.com/master/tutorial_mpe_introduction.html)
+A follow up of the JUCE official tutorial: [Introduction to DSP](https://docs.juce.com/master/tutorial_dsp_introduction.html)